Lurgan Sheep Vet

 ✔️ Don’t keep lambs from Positive Ewes

-Ultrasound, when performed by an well trained vet, is currently the best available tool for detecting and managing OPA in live sheep.
+Ultrasound, when performed by a well trained vet, is currently the best available tool for detecting and managing OPA in live sheep.
 It’s not perfect but the benefits in reducing long-term losses are significant.

 Ignoring iceberg diseases like OPA can lead to devastating flock losses that take years to recover from.